photofuck/photofuck.github.io/_posts/2019-09-10-photocake-system-review.markdown

 DecoPac and PhotoCake is essentially a monopoly.
 They cornered the market and because of a lack of serious competition they have no reason to improve or even make a functional product.

-I have no experience with Inkedibles, Icingimages, Icinginks or Ink4cakes but am aware of their existence.
+Other competition consists of Inkedibles, Icingimages, Icinginks or Ink4cakes.
 If one of them could win a contract for licensed images, some real competition could come into the play and spur real development in the space.

 My solution for any bakery looking to get into edible image printing is to assemble your own system.
 Buy a Canon IP7220 printer online and then purchase edible inks from DecoPac or someone else.
 You could also purchase your own Epson printer from Amazon and buy edible inks from DecoPac.
 A $100 printer that you replace every few months is much better than $250.
 If the $150 difference is worth it for licensed images then you only have one option and I wish you well.